 Courses

 Format: We will read articles and discuss them, led by students.
-A term project includes oral presentations and a final short paper based on a related practical activity.
+A term project includes oral presentations and a final short paper proposing a compelling, novel experiment on this topic.

 • What does a t test actually test?